 The degree can also be built by completing three stackable Professional Development Certificates.
 With this approach, students fulfill the same coursework, research, and requirements; however, the pathway to completion is divided into 3 distinct, recognized portions that can be completed independently.
 Successful completion of all three Professional Development Certificates within a 7- year time limitation is the equivalent of the M.S. in Food Science.
-Students will choose a thesis-based or non-thesis degree path and earn a Professional Development Certificate in Food Processing Chemistry, Food Safety and Toxicology, and Food Science Research.
-The Professional Development Certificates can stand alone, or be stackable toward the master's degree.
+Students will choose a thesis-based or non-thesis degree path and earn a Professional Development Certificates can stand alone, or be stackable toward the master's degree.
 Students who are following the traditional 2-year completion pathway will also be recognized with Professional Development Certificates as they complete each requirement.